syedzubinhafiz/supermario/design-docs/REQ3_Class_Responsibilities.md

 **SuperMushroom**
 1. Class Overall Responsibility:

-   Increases maxHP of players by 50 and changes the display character from 'm' to 'M'.
-Gives player SuperMushroom status and allows them to freely jump until they receive any damage.
+   To give player ability to jump freely and increase max health points.
+   Buff lasts until damage of any form is taken.
+Needs to change display character of player.
+Execute methods of any actions that damage player actor have to be changed to check for TALL status. ( For this requirement it has to drop when Koopa Shell is destroyed )

 2. Relationship with other classes:

-   Implements Tradeable and Consumable interfaces Association with ActionList class
-   Association with CapabilitySet class
+   Implements ConsumableItem interface
+   Extends item class

 3. Attributes:

-   Similar to items class...
+   Similar to items...
+   Int representing hp increase value
+   Boolean representing consumption of item
    String representing name of item char representing displayChar of item '^' boolean representing portability of item
    ActionList object
    CapabilitySet object

 4. Constructor:

-   Requires input for attributes relating to name, displayChar, and portability Assigns input to attributes and intialises empty ActionList
+   super( name, displayChar, portable ) assigns hp increase value attribute 50

 5. Methods:

-   Similar to items class...
+   allowableActions() returns to player ConsumeAction instance Getters for name, hpIncrease attribute, displayChar two tick() methods for when on ground or actor inventory

 **Enemy Interface**
 getAttackAction()